ekwoka/chungmin-portfolio/content/projects/boulevard-residence.md

-Arrive from hustle – bustle and be greeted with soft curved lines and surroundings.
-Elevate to unique and elegant space with burgundy marble inserts.
+Located on the top floor of the condominium in Orchard, Boulevard residence is inspired by a theatrical stage where a diva stands on.

+After arriving from a private elevator, client first enters a foyer which will greet her with soft curved lines and elegant surroundings.
+Elevate the space with burgundy marble inserts floor and bronze metal wall trim.
+Bring the soft curved lines on the wall and place a full height mirror with modern classic molding, which ease the stress from hustle and bustle and lift up the mood for great start of a day.

 ![](/images/uploads/living-room.jpg)

 Arrive through elegant foyer, directs your senses inwards to the Living room and be welcomed with her immersive surroundings, heightens and intrigues your sensorial experiences.